johnsonjason/RudiAC/README.md

 # RudiAC

-A very rudimentary anti-cheat used for a circumstantial 2017 freelance project.
+An anti-cheat used for a 2018 freelance project.
 Much of the behavior and functionality is circumstantial.
 The project was to attach a client-sided anti-cheat to an old game private server which already had some third party proprietary security modules attached which leads to an anti-cheat with noticeable exceptions to odd behavior.

 # Fundamentals